 Music plays an important role in our society and in enriching each of our lives.
 At Defiance College, students with an interest in music may participate in one or more of the College's performing groups or study performance privately.
-Music (MUS) and Theatre (THEA) courses also offer students to obtain elective credits within an area of interest.
+Music (MUS) and Theatre (THEA) courses may also be taken as open elective credits to compliment any degree program.